feliciakri/abeona-blog/content/post/earlyconcept.md

 ![First Logo](/img/abeona-old-2.png)
 ![First Logo](/img/abeona-old-1.png)

  The first batch of the logo is a simple mountain range surrounded a circle.
 The mountains represent an outward journey with its rounded edges that promotes a youthful appeal.
 The circle surrounding the mountain represents freedom and communion.
-The blue color represents intellegence, communication, and efficiency.
+The blue color represents intelligence, communication, and efficiency.
 The logotype under the logo represents our name in a clear, but also soothing way.
 But, since the logo was made in a hurry, it lacks impact and looks a little bland with an awkward look between the mountains and the circle surrounding it.
-Which is why i've revised the logo to fix these problems.
+Which is why I've revised the logo to fix these problems.

 ![Second Logo](/img/abeona-new.png)
 ![Second Logo](/img/abeona-new-2.png)